PrisionMike/slowbeast-with-concurrency/README.md

 # Slowbeast with concurrency

 Tool used to detect data race in C programs.
 Uses symbolic execution and SDPOR algorithm for concurent analysis.
+[Mgr. thesis project by Suyash Shandilya.](https://is.muni.cz/th/n9ib3/)

  [Originally](https://gitlab.com/mchalupa/slowbeast) created by Marek Chalupa, in FORMELA, Faculty of Informatics, Masaryk University as a playground for symbolic execution.
 This fork allows for handling multi-threaded C programs.
 It's a work in progress, focussing on data race detection for now.
 But other tasks like reach safety and overflow detection should come for free with it.
 Soon :)

 ## Get Started